rpetit3/any2tsv/README.md

 ## Motivation
 Well you see I have this pipeline called [Bactopia](https://bactopia.github.io/) for the analysis of bacterial genomes, and it [produces a lot of output files](https://bactopia.github.io/output-overview/).
-I started making parsers for these outputs, but I didn't want them to hidden in Bactopia.
-I wanted have a simple tool (e.g. Torsten Seemann's [`any2fasta`](https://github.com/tseemann/any2fasta)) the community could use whether they use Bactopia or not.
+I started making parsers for these outputs, but I didn't want them to be hidden in Bactopia.
+Instead, I wanted create a simple tool (e.g. Torsten Seemann's [`any2fasta`](https://github.com/tseemann/any2fasta)) the community could use.

-Although, please keep in mind unless there are outside contributions the available parsers will be reflective of tools used by Bactopia.
-If you would like to add a parser for a tool that you use, by all means lets get it added!
+Although, please keep in mind, unless there are outside contributions, the available parsers will be reflective of tools I use in Bactopia.
+I frankly don't have the bandwidth to expand further.
+But, please don't worry, if you would like to add a parser for a tool that you use, by all means lets get it added!

 ## Installation
 I'm too early in the game for this, but you can expect it to be available from pip and Bioconda in due time.